Home > Best Places to Stay in San Diego

 Downtown San Diego (Little Italy, The Gaslamp, and Seaport Village) is a very convenient area to call home base for travelers.
 It’s just a few minutes from the airport and a great option for anyone interested in visiting Balboa Park, attending a Padres game, as well as those looking for nightlife and some of the top restaurants in the city.
 Downtown is fairly small and if staying here, it is quite easy to forgo a rental car (and the hefty nightly parking fee) and simply walk or take a trolley or an Uber.
 You’ll find mostly 4-star and 5-star hotels in the Gaslamp and near Horton Plaza, smaller boutique hotels in Little Italy, and high-rise chain hotels in Seaport Village.
 Seaport village is a great choice for families staying in San Diego who want to be near downtown.
 The other areas of downtown are a better choice for an adult getaway.

 Coronado is directly across from downtown San Diego and can be reached by ferry or by the beautiful and impressive Coronado bridge.
 It is home to the Hotel Del Coronado, the most famous and best beachfront resort in San Diego.
-Coronado is a great fit for families and anyone looking for a beach vacation.
+Coronado is great for families and anyone looking for a beach vacation.

 West of downtown San Diego, you’ll find Point Loma, Harbor Island, and Shelter Island, all of which offer great restaurants, activities, and a variety of accommodations.
 These are lesser-known areas in San Diego and hidden gems for anyone who loves checking out boating culture as they all offer harbors lined with sailboats and luxury yachts.